PomboLutador/mortality_monitor/README.md

 The blue- and red line start to noticeably diverge midway through the dataset.
 Only looking at the past 3 years solves this issue while keeping the prediction for the `65+` age group intact:

 ![Actual- and predicted deaths in Sweden from 2000-2021](plots/Sweden.png)

+## Miscellaneous

+- There are util shell scripts to format and lint the code which can be run via `bash bin/format.sh` and `bash bin/lint.sh` respectively.
+- Tests are run by running `pytest`.